National Bank World Elite Mastercard Review

 - Mobile device insurance – $1,000

 à la carte Rewards is the travel rewards program for NBC.
 The program is pretty basic, but that’s good for consumers.
 When booking travel through the NBC à la carte travel portal, 1,000 points will get you $10.
 That’s a value of 1 cent per point (CPP) and is similar to other programs.
 It is possible to book travel on your own, but then the value of your points drops to .83 CPP.
-That’s a pretty significant devaluation, so it’s in your best interests to book via the travel portal.
+That’s a significant devaluation, so booking via the travel portal is in your best interests.

-How the National Bank World Elite Mastercard compare
+How the National Bank World Elite Mastercard compares

 Now it’s time to go over the comparable cards in my National Bank World Elite Mastercard review.
 It’s quite clear that the NBC card is looking to compete with the American Express Cobalt Card.